Acute kidney injury: Postrenal

 If the cause is obstruction of the urinary tract, relief of the obstruction (with a nephrostomy or urinary catheter) may be necessary.

 Renal replacement therapy

-Renal replacement therapy, such as with hemodialysis, may be instituted in some cases of AKI.
-Renal replacement therapy can be applied intermittently (IRRT) and continuously (CRRT).
-Study results regarding differences in outcomes between IRRT and CRRT are inconsistent.
-A systematic review of the literature in 2008 demonstrated no difference in outcomes between the use of intermittent hemodialysis and continuous venovenous hemofiltration (CVVH) (a type of continuous hemodialysis).
+Renal replacement therapy (RRT), such as with hemodialysis, may be instituted in some cases of AKI.
+RRT can be applied intermittently or continuously.
+Study results regarding differences in outcomes between intermittent RRT and continuous RRT are inconsistent.
+A systematic review of the literature in 2008 demonstrated no difference in outcomes between the use of intermittent hemodialysis and continuous venovenous hemofiltration (CVVH, a type of continuous hemodialysis).
 Among critically ill patients, intensive renal replacement therapy with CVVH does not appear to improve outcomes compared to less intensive intermittent hemodialysis.
-However, other clinical and health economic studies demonstrated that, initiation of CRRT is associated with a lower likelihood of chronic dialysis and was cost-effective compared with IRRT in patients with acute kidney injury.
+However, other clinical and health economic studies demonstrated that, initiation of continuous RRT is associated with a lower likelihood of chronic dialysis and was cost-effective compared with intermittent RRT in patients with acute kidney injury.

 Complications

 Metabolic acidosis, hyperkalemia, and pulmonary edema may require medical treatment with sodium bicarbonate, antihyperkalemic measures, and diuretics.

 Lack of improvement with fluid resuscitation, therapy-resistant hyperkalemia, metabolic acidosis, or fluid overload may necessitate artificial support in the form of dialysis or hemofiltration.
 However, oliguria during anesthesia may predict AKI, but the effect of a fluid load is highly variable.
 Striving toward a predefined urine output target to prevent AKI is futile.